xpandit/ai-agents-hack/README.md

 ## Getting Started

-1. Clone this repository
+1. Fork this repository to your GitHub account
-2. Follow the setup instructions in Challenge 0
+2. Open a GitHub Codespace from the forked repository
-3. Progress through each challenge sequentially
+3. Progress through each challenge sequentially, starting with [Challenge 0](challenge-0/README.md)
 4. Each challenge has its own folder with a README.md containing instructions

 ## Challenge Overview